 Carpet beetles are one of nature’s decomposers.
 They are scavengers that feed on dry animal or plant materials.
-There are between 500-700 species world-wide.
-Most of these insects have an oval shaped bodies that are covered in scales.
+There are between 500-700 species worldwide.
+Most of these insects have oval-shaped bodies that are covered in scales.
 One of the most common species inside homes and businesses is the varied carpet beetle.
-These adult beetles are very small, 2 to 3 mm in length with scales that can be white, brown, yellow, or even grayish-yellow.
+These adult beetles are very small, 2 to 3 mm in length, with scales that can be white, brown, yellow, or even grayish-yellow.
 The larvae of these insects look like hairy maggots/worms and are known as “woolly bears”.

 Treatments for Carpet Beetles

 The goal of the problem should be elimination of the food source (animal and plant material) and the carpet beetles.
-Every situation is unique, and the food source removal may not be possible either because of inaccessibility or because it might not be financially feasible.
-The pest NOCO Pest and Wildlife Control technician will be able to set you expectations based upon your individual situation based upon their site inspection.
+Every situation is unique, and food source removal may not be possible either because of inaccessibility or because it might not be financially feasible.
+The pest, NOCO Pest and Wildlife Control technician will be able to set your expectations based upon your individual situation based upon their site inspection.